Federal Realty Investment Trust (NYSE:FRT) Updates FY 2021 Earnings Guidance

-Federal Realty Investment Trust (NYSE:FRT) updated its FY 2021 earnings guidance on Thursday.
+Federal Realty Investment Trust (NYSE:FRT) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $5.450-$5.500 for the period.
 The company issued revenue guidance of -.Federal Realty Investment Trust also updated its FY 2022 guidance to $5.650-$5.850 EPS.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, January 18th.
-Investors of record on Monday, January 3rd will be paid a $1.07 dividend.
-The ex-dividend date is Friday, December 31st.
-This represents a $4.28 annualized dividend and a dividend yield of 3.32%.
-Federal Realty Investment Trust’s payout ratio is presently 141.25%.

 An institutional investor recently bought a new position in Federal Realty Investment Trust stock.
-OLD Mission Capital LLC acquired a new position in Federal Realty Investment Trust (NYSE:FRT) in the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm acquired 20,799 shares of the real estate investment trust’s stock, valued at approximately $1,527,000.
-Institutional investors own 84.73% of the company’s stock.
+OLD Mission Capital LLC acquired a new stake in Federal Realty Investment Trust (NYSE:FRT) in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund acquired 20,799 shares of the real estate investment trust’s stock, valued at approximately $1,527,000.
+84.73% of the stock is owned by institutional investors and hedge funds.

 Federal Realty Investment Trust Company Profile